 Atlanta Legacy Project

-but many find the estate planning process confusing, intimidating, or simply overwhelming.
+We all want to leave a legacy for our families, but many people find the estate planning process confusing, intimidating, or simply overwhelming.

-Through a two-part workshop series, the Atlanta Legacy Project makes the legacy planning process
+Through a two-part educational workshop series, the Atlanta Legacy Project makes legacy planning more understandable and accessible for property owners and their families.

-Don't miss the opportunity to learn how to be the link in your family’s legacy by registering for a workshop below.
+Join us to learn how to be the link in your family’s legacy.

 Let’s Get Started